-This course is optional for licensed equine veterinarians but is required for all other ASTR participants.
-The 172-page course manual contains more relevant content than most onsite anatomy courses that you will attend!
+This course is optional for practicing equine veterinarians who have at least two years’ experience, but is required for all other ASTR participants.
+The 176-page course manual contains more relevant content than most onsite anatomy courses that you will attend!

 Note: you will receive a confirmation email, as well as a STUDENT ENROLLMENT AGREEMENT and Academy of Animal Sport Science school information.
 As soon as your Student Agreement is completed and uploaded, you will be sent a download link for the Module 1 course materials.

 When prompted electronically during course registration, Licensed Professionals (veterinarian, veterinary technician/nurse, chiropractor, osteopathy, physical/physiotherapist) must upload a copy of their currently-held license.

 All other course participants must upload a copy of evidence of the highest level of education (minimum: high school/equivalent diploma).

 Any participant who does not have access to a copy of these documents must contact email@example.com to request the free Online Ability To Benefit examination, which will fulfill the education verification requirements.

 After completing the course the student will be able to: